monnieka/EARL/README.md

-# EARL
-Official Repository for EARL: Embracing Alternate Replay for Learning with Noisy Labels
+# Official Repository for EARL: Embracing Alternate Replay for Learning with Noisy Labels

-# Mammoth - An Extendible (General) Continual Learning Framework for Pytorch
-We use the mammoth framwork to run all the experiments.
+This source code is based on the [mammoth](https://github.com/aimagelab/mammoth/) framework.

 ## Setup